What are the Best Ways to Visualize disease prevalence in PowerPoint?

 Data should clearly highlight the most affected age brackets.

-◦ Example: The Acne PowerPoint Template includes a slide titled Rate of Acne by Age Group which visualizes incidence rates across specific age groups such as adolescent, adult, and late-onset populations.
+◦ Example: The Acne PowerPoint Template includes a slide titled Rate of Acne by Age Group, which visualizes incidence rates across specific age groups such as adolescent, adult, and late-onset populations.

 4. Progression and Severity Infographics